Sgt. Chester Clay Williams

 PLEASE EMAIL ME IF YOU KNOW:

-either what Division Sgt.
+more information on Sgt.
 Chester Clay Williams

-ENGLISH TRANSLATION VIA GOOGLE TOOL =
+English TRANSLATION VIA GOOGLE TOOL =

 The chart of the battle I explained, in the preceding chapter, how the attack carried out by the 27e and 30e American Divisions had been followed, on September 30, by the continuous advance of 3rd and the 5th Australian Divisions.